ParsaGhourchian/Image-Processing-Queue/README.md

 Python 3.8+: Required for FastAPI and the worker components.

-1. Clone the repository
+Clone the Repository
 git clone https://github.com/yourusername/image-processing-queue.git
 cd image-processing-queue

-2. Build Docker Containers
+Build Docker Containers

 To build and start the application with Docker Compose: